Nine Ways Growth Hackers Engage and Educate Leads

 Feature-benefits merge what something is and what it does together, capturing pathos (from the benefits) and logos (from the features) in one fell swoop.
 For instance, “a dual-lens camera ensures super-sharp images.”

-Copywriting is about writing to persuade and connecting with readers at an emotional level through pathos.
+Copywriting is about connecting with readers at an emotional level through pathos.

 To do this effectively, you must understand the wants, needs, and desires of the customer.
 Write as if they were standing in front of you as you passionately tell them about how your product/service can drastically improve their lives.
 What would they want to hear?
 What would you say to make them feel that you understand them and empathize with them?